Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits intentional use of a drone to photograph, record, or otherwise observe another person in a private place where the person has a reasonable expectation of privacy.
-Applies to eavesdropping or surveillance via drone.
-Exception for law enforcement and commercial/agricultural operators under FAA authorization.
+No person may intentionally use a drone to photograph, record, or otherwise observe another person in a private place where they have a reasonable expectation of privacy.
+Exceptions apply for law enforcement, business/government operators who incidentally capture subjects, and emergency management workers.

 View source